Is it possible to overcome test anxiety?

-- Get plenty of sleep.
+Get plenty of sleep.
 Sleep is directly related to academic performance.
 Preteens and teenagers especially need to get regular, solid sleep.
 But adults need a good night's sleep, too, for optimal work performance.

-- Don't ignore a learning disability.
+> - Don't ignore a learning disability.
 Test anxiety may improve by addressing an underlying condition that interferes with the ability to learn, focus or concentrate — for example, attention-deficit/hyperactivity disorder (ADHD) or dyslexia.
-In many cases, a student diagnosed with a learning disability is entitled help with test taking, such as extra time to complete a test, testing in a less distracting room or having questions read aloud.
+In many cases, a student diagnosed with a learning disability is entitled to assistance with test taking, such as extra time to complete a test, testing in a less distracting room or having questions read aloud.

-- See a professional counselor, if necessary.
+> - See a professional counselor, if necessary.
 Talk therapy (psychotherapy) with a psychologist or other mental health provider can help you work through feelings, thoughts and behaviors that cause or worsen anxiety.
-Check to see if your school has counseling services available or if your employer offers them through an employee assistance program.
+Ask if your school has counseling services or ask if your employer offers counseling through an employee assistance program.

-- Test anxiety.
+> - Test anxiety.
 Anxiety and Depression Association of America. www.adaa.org/living-with-anxiety/children/test-anxiety.
 Accessed July 28, 2014.